zoometh/C14/neonet/index.md

 ### select by location {#panel.map.select.loc}

-By default only the data within the window extent (ROI) will be selected, but a spatial intersection, inside this ROI with selection shapes, can be done by drawing shapes
+By default only the data within the window extent (ROI) will be selected.
+But selection shapes can be drawn inside this ROI to have a spatial intersection

 <center>